acquindmello27/Multi-Client---Server-Chat-Application-Java/README.md

 This is a Multi-Client Server Chat Application.
-Steps to run the project
+Steps to run the project\n
 1. Import the project in eclipse.
 Importing instructions - http://agile.csc.ncsu.edu/SEMaterials/tutorials/import_export/index.html#section1_0
 2. Run the Server.java file first.
 3. Run the Client.java file.